 “I know, it’s a thing of beauty!
-No, no, no, the grass, the trees, the flowers, the way we manicure Indian Tree”.
+No, no, no, not me.
+The grass, the trees, the flowers, the way we manicure Indian Tree”.

 Most players on the range just drop a ball down and hit it in no particular order.
-When done in this fashion server damage is done to a large area.
+When done in this fashion, severe damage is done to a large area.

 The maintenance is difficult and the grass plant repair time is extremely long.
-At Indian Tree we move and repair these areas daily.
+At the Indian Tree driving range, we move and repair these areas daily.
 When necessary, we move to the artificial grass mats, close the natural tee area and allow it to restore itself.